mah0001/metadata-editor-docs-v2/documenting_image.md

 ## Documenting an image using the Dublin Core option

+This section describes the documentation of an image using the Dublin Core (DCMI) option.

 The Dublin Core standard contains 15 core elements, which are generic and versatile enough to be used for documenting different types of resources.
 Other elements can be added to the specification to increase its relevancy for specific uses.
 We added a few elements inspired by the [ImageObject](https://schema.org/ImageObject) schema from schema.org to the 15 elements.